matomo-org/developer-documentation/docs/tests-github.md

 ---
 # Using GitHub Actions

-[Github Action](https://github.com/features/actions) makes it easy to automate all your software workflows, now with world-class CI/CD.
-Build, test, and deploy your code right from GitHub.
-Make code reviews, branch management, and issue triaging work the way you want.
+[Github Action](https://github.com/features/actions) are used to automate our software workflows including running javascript builds, test suites, releases and code checks.

 ## GitHub Action Scripts